 They Wasted a Perfectly Good Character: Many fans considered this true of the Light Side incarnation of Jaesa Willsaam, bemoaning the fact that she has to be turned to the Dark Side in order to be romanced.
 Particularly since her recruitment path actually makes it a plot point that Jaesa decided to join a Light Side Sith Warrior after realizing that Dark Is Not Evil and that the Jedi are not always the paragons they claim to be.

 Uncanny Valley: While generally averted for most characters in-game, the same couldn't be said for children.
 Girls in particular possess the same womanly curves and breasts as the adult models do.

-Mako, to an extent.
+Mako.
 Everybody she knows (BH and crew excluded) seems to get killed.
 She's emotionally strong enough to avert Break the Cutie, however.

 Nadia Grell, after her father is killed.

 Woobie Species: The Evocii.
 They've lost their homeworld, Evocar, to the Hutt species and witnessed its transformation from an idyllic, green planet into a Crapsack World ruled by ganglords.
 They are routinely slaughtered as part of attempts to completely stomp the spirit out of them, and then in one Republic mission on Nar Shaddaa you are required to stop the Imperials from rounding up refugees in their camps and throwing them into an incinerator a la Auschwitz.
 It's even lampshaded by a pilot close to the spaceport for Republic players, who pities one of the desperate refugees for their species' history of discrimination.